 Full-time • Competitive Pay • Excellent Benefits • Work from Anywhere in the Contiguous U.S.

 MoveOn is a diverse and vibrant community of millions of people working together to create progressive change in America.
-We are an innovative political campaigning organization that supports people throughout the country to take action to influence the behavior of people and institutions, shape the outcomes of elections, and expand the realities of what’s possible.
+We are an innovative campaigning organization that supports people throughout the country to take action through driving impactful campaigns that influence the behavior of people and institutions, shape the outcomes of elections, and expand the realities of what’s possible.
 We organize to challenge entrenched power, while pursuing economic, racial, and social justice and a vision of a country in which everyone can thrive.

 As the Chief Communications Officer, your job will be to lead MoveOn’s communications work and help shepherd our organization’s influential voice as millions of MoveOn members campaign and organize for progress after the election.
 This is a senior management role in the organization.
 You will be responsible for overall brand and communications strategy, for managing the staff carrying out the organization’s media relations, social media, creative, and culture work, for helping the organization establish clear messaging for a wide variety of efforts and scenarios, and for helping to chart broader political and organizational strategy.

-- Develop and implement the organization’s communications strategy, narrative framework, and messaging to advance MoveOn’s advocacy, organizing and electoral campaigns to build political power on issues including racial justice, clean energy jobs, health care, democracy reform, tax fairness, civil rights, corporate influence on our government and more.
-Work across the organization and partner closely with teams to create, implement and support the use of effective narratives to meet organizational needs and ensure the organization speaks with a coherent, impactful voice.
+- Develop and implement the organization’s communications strategy, narrative framework, and messaging to advance MoveOn’s campaigns to build political power on issues including racial justice, climate, health care, democracy reform and more.
+Work across the organization and partner closely with senior staff & teams to drive our communications strategy across multiple streams.

-- Manage, support and develop a growing team, budget and portfolio encompassing traditional communications, cultural, creative, social media, content strategy and creation and more—for the benefit of the entirety of the organization and its programmatic priorities.
-Ensure all team members have clear, achievable goals and our communications across channels are effective and carry consistent messages that help win campaigns and build our brand.
+- Manage, support and develop a growing team, budget and portfolio encompassing traditional communications, cultural, creative, social media, content strategy and creation and more—to ensure our communications across channels are effective and carry consistent messages that help win campaigns and build our brand.
 Currently the CCO leads a team of about a dozen staff plus several consultants and vendors.
 Direct reports include the Chief Public Affairs Officer, Creative Lab Director, Cultural Director, Director of Media Relations and Communications Management, and the Director of Social Media.